eminorhan/silicon-menagerie/README.md

 This is a stand-alone repository to facilitate the use of all models I have trained on SAYCam (and more!).
 It is still in progress.
 More models and further functionalities will be forthcoming shortly.
 The models are all hosted on [Huggingface](https://huggingface.co/eminorhan), which, to my not inconsiderable surprise, seems to offer free unlimited storage for models and datasets (thanks Huggingface!).

+### What you need
+* A reasonably recent version of PyTorch and torchvision (I have `pytorch==1.13.1` and `torchvision==0.14.1`).
+* The `huggingface_hub` library to download the models from the Huggingface Hub (I have `huggingface-hub==0.12.0`).
+* For the attention visualizations, you will also need the PIL library (I have `pillow==9.3.0`).
+* For the generative models (VQGAN-GPT), you will need the PyTorch Lightning library (I have `pytorch-lightning==1.9.0`).
+This is a dependency of the [Taming Transformers](https://github.com/CompVis/taming-transformers) library.
+* You do not need a GPU to load and use the models.
+* If you're only doing inference and you're not feeding the model very large batches of input, you should be able to easily fit even the largest models here on a single V100 GPU with 32GB memory.

 ### Image embedding models

 #### Loading the models